ClutterDexGrasp: A Sim-to-Real System for General Dexterous Grasping in Cluttered Scenes

 \subsection{Geometric and Spatial (GS) Representation}

-To better understand the contribution of GS-representation, we introduce two ablation experiments with the same framework: (1) one without the proposed geometry-and-spatial representation (\textit{teacher policy w/o GS-repr}) (2) and another without the distance to non-target object (\textit{teacher policy w/o negative repr}).
+To better understand the contribution of GS-representation, we introduce two ablation experiments with the same framework: (1) one excludes the proposed geometry-and-spatial representation from both observation and reward function (\textit{teacher policy w/o GS-repr}) (2) and another without the distance to non-target object (\textit{teacher policy w/o negative repr}).

 In the \textit{teacher policy w/o GS-repr} setting, we replaced the GS-representation with a simplified distance vector: a distance vector from the object center to the hand palm.
 The observation still includes the distance to both target and non-target objects but lacks object geometric information.
 In the \textit{teacher policy w/o negative repr} setting, we use the same geometry-and-spatial representation as in our full method, but mask out features $d_{neg}$ corresponding to surrounding (non-target) objects during cluttered grasping.